ComputeCanada/molmodsim-amber-md-lesson/_episodes/13-Running_Simulations.md

 {: .instructor_notes}

 {: .self_study_text}
-- it is safer to carry out several minimization steps gradually releasing restraints.
+- It is safer to start minimization with restrained macromolecules and gradually release restraints in several minimization steps.
 {: .self_study_text}

 For example, we could do a two stage minimization.
 In the first stage we restrain all original atoms.
 In the second stage we restrain only the original backbone atoms.
 Our example protein is very small and we have limited time, so we skip the first step and restrain only protein backbone.